 CPD is any activity that maintains, enhances and develops osteopathic professional practice.
 It includes any learning undertaken by an osteopath, for example discussion of CPD and practice with a colleague, courses, seminars, practical sessions, e-learning, reading, research, individual study, Peer Discussion Review, mentoring, and any other activities that can advance practice.
-Undertaking CPD is an ongoing aspect of professional practice (see 'What is professional practice below?').
+Undertaking CPD is an ongoing aspect of professional practice.